The 10 Best Things about Being a Single Parent

 You get time for yourself when they spend the day or overnight with their other parent.
 This is amazing and something that many dual-parents rarely or never get.

-I use this time to sometimes get the boring chores done, to socialise, to work and to just recharge my batteries for when Chunk returns.
+I use this time to sometimes get the boring chores done, to socialise, to work and to just recharge my batteries for when my son returns.
 I occasionally use it to work on myself by taking the time to study things such as mindfulness and life coaching which can be so useful when you want to check in with yourself.

 Kids can be exhausting so having breaks helps to keep you sane!